Carreau/phd-dissertation/parts/part3.rst

     parameters.
 The vertical line represent the point at which the model diverges and the force goes to infinity, that is to say :math:`\delta`.
-The shaded region corresponds to the distance at which the two beads would interpenetrate.
+The shaded region corresponds to the distance at which the two beads would interpenetrates.
 Relaxation (orange) and retraction (blue) data are not fitted.

 The approach phase data can be corrected for the distance offset :math:`\delta`